srinivasu-developer/algorithms/searching/readme.md

 ### Binary Search
 Binary Search is a searching algorithm used in a sorted array by repeatedly dividing the search interval in half.
-The idea of binary search is to use the information that the array is sorted and reduce the time complexity to O(log n).
+The idea of binary search is to use the information that the array is sorted and reduce the time complexity to O(log n)

 * Begin with the mid element of the whole array as a search key.
 * If the value of the search key is equal to the item then return an index of the search key.